 Pregnancy is such a beautiful and intricate part of life.
 It’s very exciting and is a time of many changes for the mother-to-be.
 Pregnancy is broken down into three developmental stages, called trimesters.
-Each trimester brings its own unique changes and symptoms, but today we will focus on first trimester changes.
+Each trimester brings its own unique changes and symptoms, but today we will focus on 1st trimester changes.

 Baby’s Progress in First Trimester weeks

 While most women won’t have symptoms of pregnancy in the first two weeks, their bodies are already beginning to work overtime.
 The first trimester lasts from weeks 1 through 12, or months one through three.
-Let’s take a closer look at each week individually so you know what to expect in terms of your baby’s growth:
+Let’s take a closer look at each week individually so you know what to expect in terms of your baby’s development:

 Weeks 1 through 4